High-Risk Merchant Accounts in Canada: A Complete Guide

 Antiques & Collectibles businesses sell items that can attract frequent disputes.
 These disputes may arise due to pricing, item conditions, and questions about authenticity.
 Customers may feel they paid more than the product was worth, increasing the risk of chargebacks.
 This industry is also infamous because of fraudulent buyers.
 Sometimes fraudsters use stolen credit cards to purchase high-value antique items.
 All this makes Canadian antiques and collectible businesses high risk for acquiring banks.

-The clothing business may look like a very secure industry, but in reality, it involves a lot of risk acquirers.
+The clothing business may look like a very secure industry, but in reality, it involves a lot of risk for acquirers.
 Recently, the apparel industry has started seeing high rates of returns and exchanges.
 Occasionally, such returns may be due to issues with sizes or colours.
 These issues contribute to the merchant’s financial instability.
 Any boutique that sees the seasonal spike in sales can create fluctuating cash flow.
 These conditions can lead to higher credit risk for the acquiring bank when customers start asking for refunds.

 The challenge faced by cannabis and hemp-related businesses is their legal status.
 It varies across regions.
 Some jurisdictions allow such businesses with restrictions, whereas others prohibit them.
 The challenge for these merchants increases when they encounter difficulties in obtaining a merchant account.
 Processors believe cannabis-related businesses face regulatory challenges.
 Such situations can result in inconsistent banking relations because of federal or provincial laws.